Partner School: School of Public Health

 Students may also apply to the JD degree a maximum of 12 credits of course work taken at SPH.

-NOTE: The number of credits for an SPH course that may be applied to the JD degree may vary from what the School of Public Health grants for that course.
-Please check with the Law Registrar’s Office to determine how many LAW credits apply to an SPH course.
+NOTE: The number of credits for an SPH course that are applied to the JD degree may vary from what the School of Public Health grants for that course.
+Please check with the Law Registrar’s Office to determine how to best complete your registration to allow for full-time enrollment without an overload of credits.

 MPH Core Courses: